Access is from the corner of 3rd Street and Harmston Avenue via a sloped gravel trail.

 About McPhee Meadows

-The City of Courtenay is developing a new park at McPhee Meadows, an 11.8 acre (4.78 hectare) riverside property accessible from 3rd Street and Harmston Avenue.
+The park is accessible from 3rd Street and Harmston Avenue.

 The land was donated to the City of Courtenay and The Nature Trust of B.C. in 2011 through Canada’s Ecological Gifts Program by the late Mr. Robert McPhee, who wanted the site to be maintained as a public wetland park.

-• Resurfacing the existing access path and adding a split-rail fence.
+- Resurfaced access path and new split-rail fence.

-• Removing about 8,000 square metres of invasive plants and planting over 4,300 square metres of native species.
-(The timing of this work is tentative, depending on federal environmental permit approvals.)
+- Removal of about 8,000 square metres of invasive plants and planting of more than 4,300 square metres of native species.

 Image